-- 26. The Committee notes with appreciation the involvement of non-governmental organizations in several relevant activities for the implementation of the Convention. - 27.
-The Committee encourages that the State party continue, and where possible strengthen, the collaboration with non-governmental organizations, including children's organizations, in the development and implementation of programmes and activities aimed at improving children's rights.
+- 26. The Committee notes with appreciation the involvement of NGOs in several relevant activities for the implementation of the Convention. - 27.
+The Committee encourages the State party to continue, and where possible strengthen, the collaboration with NGOs, including children's organizations, in the development and implementation of programmes and activities aimed at improving children's rights.